 The first step is to download the make ready apartment turnover checklist.

 Don’t think this is all you need and you should stop reading.
-The rest of this article explains how to use it and goes into far greater detail, so carry on!
+The rest of this article explains how to use it and goes into far greater detail, so carry on (and please feel free to share with any colleagues, landlords, or apartment associations with whom you're in contact)!

 The very first task is to inspect the apartment from a tenant’s point of view.
 As soon as you step foot in the apartment, look for anything that sticks out and anything out of the ordinary that catches your eye and will catch another tenant’s eye.